-The applicant must be officially accepted by the University before his or her application can be considered for admission to the School of Nursing.
+The applicant must be officially accepted by the University before his or her application can be considered for admission to the College of Nursing.
 Application forms for admission to the University must be obtained form the Office of Admissions, Lawshe Hall, Purdue University Calumet, Hammond, Indiana, 46323.
 If the applicant has previously attended Purdue University Calumet, but has not been enrolled for one semester or longer, he/she must make reapplication to the University Admissions Office.

 Students may apply for admission for the Fall semester (August).
 Applications for admission to the nursing program must be completed by February 1st for Fall admission.
 This is a limited enrollment program.
 Admission is competitive.
 Applicants are considered on the basis of SAT/ACT scores, cumulative high school GPA and space available.
 Enrollments are limited.

 When more qualified applicants than openings are available, applicants will be ranked by the Undergraduate Nursing Admission, Progression and Graduation Committee.
 The best qualified applicants will be admitted.
 If you have any questions please see your advisor.